sscot5/IT-168-JavaLearning/GITREADME.md

 ```

 This will merge the branch you picked into the branch you are on.

 If there are conflicts, you will need to resolve them before continuing

+When resolving conflicts, make changes then do git add **.**
+git merge --continue

 ### Delete a branch
 ```bash